 Conclusions & Final Thoughts:

 I’m not a fan of J.J.
 Abrams’s Star Trek movies.
-Yes, these films are well-crafted and entertaining.
+Yes, Abrams’s films are well-crafted and entertaining.
 However, I always get the feeling that Abrams has never seen an episode of the Original series.
-He should sit down and watch The Corbomite Maneuver: the episode best represents what the series is all about.
+He should sit down and watch The Corbomite Maneuver: The episode best represents what the series is all about.
 Color, 50 minutes, Not Rated.

 ← Previous Voyage: Dagger of the Mind Next Voyage: The Menagerie →